Common Medications To Stop Drinking Alcohol

 - There can be side effects (see below).

-- Mixing benzos with alcohol is extremely dangerous – it increases the effect of both substances and can cause overdose.
+- Mixing benzos with alcohol is extremely dangerous – it increases the effect of both substances and can cause an overdose.
 Drinking alcohol and taking benzos often leads to a slow respiratory system, and heart failure is a common cause of death by overdose, as well as not wakening when choking while vomiting during sleep.

 Some of the effects of alcohol withdrawal can be headaches, hallucinations, seizures, shakes and shivering, anxiety and low mood, confusion and insomnia.